hasenbanck/toa/README.md

 # TOA Compression File Format

-This project implements the **TOA compression file format**, an experimental compression format designed for streaming operation, parallel processing, and corruption resilience.
+This project implements the **TOA compression file format**, an experimental compression format designed for streaming operation, parallel processing and corruption resilience.
 The format uses LZMA as the primary compression algorithm with BLAKE3 cryptographic hashing and Reed-Solomon error correction codes.

-**Note: The TOA format is currently in draft mode (v0.4) and not yet frozen.
+**Note: The TOA format is currently in draft mode (v0.7) and not yet frozen.
 The specification may change in future versions.**

 ## Installation and Usage